kulmsc/kulmsc.github.io/pages/1_ldpred_derivation.md

 $$ (\beta | \tilde{\beta}) = \frac{(\tilde{\beta} | \beta)(\beta)}{\int_{-\infty}^{\infty} (\tilde{\beta} | \beta)(\beta) d\beta}  $$

 There is no easy way to do this integral but to do it.
 I will now substitute in the normal distributions and solve.
-Note that the distribution of the estimated beta is simplified to $$ N(0,\frac{1}{N}) $$.
-I will show this is correct, although it is stated incorrectly within the paper.
+Note that the distribution of the estimated beta is simplified to $$ N(\beta,\frac{1}{N}) $$.
+I will show this is correct, or at least produces to right result, although it is stated incorrectly within the paper as $$Var(\beta_i)=1$$.

 $$\int_{-\infty}^{\infty} N(0,\frac{h^2}{M})N(\beta,\frac{1}{N}) d\beta $$